ytqiu/integration-pattern-react-native/README.md

 #integration-pattern-react-native

-it is not a boilerplate workspace for react-native! it is some kind of pattern when you want integerate react-native with your existing project.
+it is not a boilerplate workspace for react-native! it is some kind of pattern when you want integrate react-native with your existing project.

-i wanna the integerate smoothly for all members in my team. this is the best way i figure out. if you has some better pattern, thank for telling me.
+i wanna the integration smoothly for all members in my team. this is the best way i figure out. if you has some better pattern, thanks for telling me.

 the trival integration official document at [here]("https://facebook.github.io/react-native/docs/embedded-app-ios.html#content")